 The Tame Valley Wetlands (Landscape Partnership) Scheme is a large, landscape-scale scheme with local people, waterways, heritage and wildlife at its heart.

-Thanks to generous funding from the Heritage Lottery Fund (HLF) and organisations on the Tame Valley Wetlands Partnership, the Tame Valley Wetlands Landscape Partnership Scheme (TVWLPS) will begin in April 2014 and will be delivered over the next four years.
+Thanks to generous funding from the National Lottery through the Heritage Lottery Fund (HLF) and organisations on the Tame Valley Wetlands Partnership, the Tame Valley Wetlands Landscape Partnership Scheme (TVWLPS) will be delivered between 2014 and 2018.

-The Partnership have been awarded £1.7 million by HLF to deliver a £2.5 million scheme – as such, we still need to secure the difference over the next four years.
+In 2014, the Partnership was awarded £1.7 million by HLF to deliver a £2.5 million scheme (with full funding still to be secured).
 We’d love to hear from local businesses, organisations and charitable trusts with potential funding that might help us reach our goals.